Athaulf: Life

 The heads of Sebastianus and Jovinus arrived at Honorius' court in Ravenna in late August, to be sent forward for displaying among other usurpers on the walls of Carthage.
-The good relations between Athaulf and Honorius did not last, however; their relationship soon deteriorated due to a new conflict caused by the War of Heraclianus in Africa.
+However, the good relations between Athaulf and Honorius did not last.
+Their relationship soon deteriorated due to a new conflict caused by the War of Heraclianus in Africa.
 Heraclianus stopped the grain shipments from Africa, which prevented the emperor from delivering on his promise to provide the Visigoths in Gaul.
 Athaulf, in turn, refused to release Galla Placidia and his army resumed their hostilities against the Romans, taking the cities of Narbonne, Tolosa and Burdígala (present-day Bordeaux).
 In an attempt to conquer the city of Marseille, Ataulf was injured in a Roman attack led by Bonifatius.

 Nevertheless the relations between Athaulf and Honorius improved sufficiently for Athaulf to cement them by marrying Galla Placidia at Narbo in January 414, but Jordanes says he married her in Italy, at Forlì (Forum Livii).
 The nuptials were celebrated with high Roman festivities and magnificent gifts from the Gothic booty.
 Priscus Attalus gave the wedding speech, a classical epithalamium.

-Under Athaulf's rule, the Visigoths couldn't be said to be masters of a settled kingdom until Athaulf took possession of Narbonne and Toulouse in 413.
+Under Athaulf's rule, the Visigoths could not be said to be masters of a settled kingdom until Athaulf took possession of Narbonne and Toulouse in 413.
 Although Athaulf remained an Arian Christian, his relationship with Roman culture was summed up, from a Catholic Roman perspective, by the words that the contemporary Christian apologist Orosius put into his mouth, Athaulf's Declaration: